Wind and Weather and some Baja Rules

 The wind blows in cycles as high pressure areas move across the USA.
 So you have several days of good wind and then several days of modest to no wind.
 And every season there are periods of a week or more without wind.
 So sailors and kiters in the know stuff every possible toy into their caravan that space and budget allow.
 The most useful toys are mountain bikes, surfboards, dirt bikes, ATVs and kayaks.

+If this is your first kite or windsurfing trip to Baja you will notice that the camping sites are littered with ATVs, fishing gear, diving gear and some of the most pessimistic folks even bring water skis and wake boards.
 Then there are the short timers and newcomers.
 You see them at every sailing site.
 They came for wind and wind alone.
 And when the windless Baja Blues set in they wander the beaches aimlessly watching their vacation time tick by.

 Unlike the thermal winds in The Gorge or the San Francisco Bay, the events that produce El Norte are far removed from the sailing sites and the wind is hard to forecast unless you have internet access and can use the forecast link to the left.